adipasquale/state-machines-lightning-talk/slides.md

 ---

-name: tip2
+class: center

+.header[how to fail : tip n°2]

-## 2. look for _real_ states
+## look for universal truth

----

-template: tip2

-- hard enough to find objects
-- be grateful for each obvious decision

 ???